 When is the best time to fix problems in the dialogue tracks?
-It's always better to fix them sooner than later.
+It's always better to fix them sooner rather than later.
 As the dialogue editor, or all-purpose sound editor, it's up to you to find and fix the issues in your tracks before you pass the project on for mixing.
 Whether you need to remove noise, replace words, tame sibilance, or patch gaping holes, sooner or later your dialogue tracks will need one or all of these common repair techniques.

-Preparing the Project 170
+Preparing the Project 186

+Exploring the Edit Selection Tool 187

-Reducing Plosives with Keyframes 171
+Reducing Plosives with Keyframes 190

-Eliminating Distracting Sounds Between Dialogue Clips 173
+Eliminating Distracting Sounds

+Between Dialogue Clips 193

-Replacing Words from Outtakes 181
+Replacing Words from Outtakes 201

-Filling in Gaps with Room Tone 188
+Filling in Gaps with Room Tone 209

 More Room Tone Please!
-199
+221

-Lesson Review 200
+Lesson Review 223

 In this lesson and Lesson 6, "Advanced Dialogue Repair," you'll work with many of Fairlight's dialogue triage tools to find and fix a wide range of problems.
-As you will soon discover, sound issues are cumulative and what may seem insignificant now will only amplify and haunt you later when the dialogue tracks are processed and enhanced in the mix.
+As you will soon discover, sound issues are cumulative, and what may seem insignificant now will only amplify and haunt you later when the dialogue tracks are processed and enhanced in the mix.

 Chances are, if you're new to dialogue editing, problems lurk in those tracks that you never thought to look for or deal with until now.
-Rest assured, by the time you finish with this set of dialogue repair lessons, you'll be armed with a solid understanding of dialogue track troubleshooting and which Fairlight tools you'll need to fix issues that arise in your own projects.
+Rest assured, by the time you finish with this set of dialogue repair lessons, you'll be armed with a solid understanding of dialogue track trouble-shooting and which Fairlight tools you'll need to fix issues that arise in your own projects.

 NOTE The exercises in this lesson build on the tools and skills that you learned in previous lessons.
-If you skipped ahead to this lesson, you may need to review the previous two lessons as a guide to skills and tools already covered.
+If you skipped ahead to this lesson, you may need to review the previous two lessons as a quide to skills and tools already covered.